 The unit offers six modes (TCP Server / TCP Client / Converter Mode / UDP Server / UDP Client / Device Server).
 Please restart the unit after selecting the desired mode.

-Note: In case of using Converter Mode Mode, we recommend you keep the Packet Mode option set at Disable.
+Note: If you are using this device in Converter Mode, we recommend you keep the Packet Mode option set at Disable.

 A detailed explanation of the setting choices are given underneath the following screenshot: